charleswasaway/charleswasaway/README.md

 <p align="center">You’re flirty or make people uncomfortable: ANYONE found flirting w/me will be blocked.
 (Unless it's Stancy ily pookie ♡)

-<p align="center">You don’t respect boundaries or personal space: Can't respect these simple things, expect to get ignored/blocked.
+<p align="center">You don’t respect boundaries or personal space: Can't respect these simple things?
+Expect to get ignored/blocked.

 <p align="center">You're a proshipper: Do I even need to explain this one?
 Don't even bother trying to excuse it with the "Fiction doesn't affect reality" argument, because it very much does affect reality.